javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 In the examples of error handling above the `.catch` was always the last in the chain.
 In practice though, not every promise chain has a `.catch`.
 Just like regular code is not always wrapped in `try..catch`.

 We should place `.catch` exactly in the places where we want to handle errors and know how to handle them.
+Using custom error classes can help to analyze errors and rethrow those that we can't handle.

-For errors that are outside of that scope we should have the `unhandledrejection` event handler.
+For errors that fall outside of our scope we should have the `unhandledrejection` event handler (for browsers, and analogs for other environments).
 Such unknown errors are usually unrecoverable, so all we should do is to inform the user and probably report to our server about the incident.